ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 We use the `[EntityIndexInQuery]` attribute on the entityIndex parameter to get the index of the current entity being processed.
 The amount of damage done is read from a `UnitStats` component that we use to hold things like strength of each unit.

-Then we create an entity query to calcualte how long our arrays should be.
+Then we create an entity query to calculate how long our arrays should be.
 The `CalculateEntityCount` is not going to block, even if a job is writing to some of the components, since jobs can only change values, not add or remove entities/components.
 Then we also pass in the query to the ScheduleParallel, since then it avoids auto-creating the same query again, and it will also check that the query used for the list and the job will actually match up.

 Now that we have an array of entities getting hurt, and a corresponding array of how badly they're getting hurt, we can create a job that for each unit subtracts health based on those arrays: